Programs

 Project ECHO Network in North Carolina

-FHLI’s newest program, Results NC was launched in 2023 with the goal of supporting and facilitating community-based Project ECHOs with technical assistance and coordination resources.
+FHLI’s newest program, the Project ECHO Network in NC was launched in 2023 with the goal of supporting and facilitating community-based Project ECHOs with technical assistance and coordination resources.

 Project ECHO programs are available in North Carolina, but there is uneven distribution across the state.
 Through coordination across regions and subject areas, PEN-NC will help resolve inefficiencies and increase equity in access to Project ECHO content and expertise.